appboot/appboot/README.md

 **templateRoot** specifies the storage and retrieval path of the template.
 The default is `$HOME/.appboot/templates/`.
 For example, `templateRoot: /Users/catchzeng/Desktop/templates` means set the template path to my desktop templates directory.

 **templateSource** indicates the source repository for obtaining templates.
 The default is <https://github.com/appboot/templates.git>.
 If the default repository cannot meet the requirements, you can specify your own repository.
-For example, `templateSource : https://github.com/CatchZeng/templates.git`.
+For example, `templateSource: https://github.com/CatchZeng/templates.git`.

 ```shell
 ❯ cd $HOME/.appboot